Home Search Index of men A-Z

 From the time we commenced to charge I did not see Lord Cardigan again until my return to England.
 He gave no order to our line except to 'Charge', as before stated."

-He made no mention in this of his part, along with John Edden and Trumpeter Crawford, in their vain attempt to carry Major John Halkett (see his Record) of the regiment after the latter had been wounded.
+Notice he made no mention in this of his part, along with 1481 John Edden, and 1295 Trumpeter Crawford, in their vain attempt to carry Major John Halkett, all 4th Light Dragoons, after the latter had been wounded [see their records].

 Enquiry of the present Metropolitan Police archives shows that they did not take over responsibility for the policing of Hyde Park until 1st of April 1867, and unfortunately none of the records of the original Royal Parks Constabulary have survived.